-"Compact" Table 5 comprises 4 columns, one each for each class of thought forms, and 7 rows, one each for each thought form within each class.
-The thought forms (TFs) have integer names ranging from "1" to "28", and can thus be referred to individually, both in using them and in describing them as heard in others' speech flow.
+Table 5 comprises 4 columns, one each for each class of thought forms, and 7 rows, one each for each thought form within each class.
+The thought forms have integer names ranging from 1 to 28, and can thus be referred to individually, both in using them and in describing them as heard in others' speech flow.

-Actually, the table is itself an expansion of the pel sequence, only that we are now no longer focusing on moments of dialectic (MELD; as in Table 3) but on the depth to which an initially used TF is extended.

-In the naming of the TF, e.g., TF# 8, this greater depth is not indicated.
-Rather, it becomes manifest in more explicit TFs that follow the initially used TF further down in the "compact" Table 5 column (class of TFs).
+Actually, the table is itself an expansion of the pel sequence, only that we are now no longer focusing on moments of dialectic (MELD; as in Table 4) but on the depth to which an initially used TF is extended.
+In the naming of the TF, this greater depth is not indicated.
+Rather, it becomes manifest in more explicit TFs that follow the initially used TF further down in the table column (class of TFs).
 Thus, we "go into depth" as we descend down the column of the table, a movement that, in cognitive assessment by interview, is systemically evaluated.

-Here as above, a good way to read the compact Table 5 as a living entity is to see it as a map for thinking about a subject matter "X" in 28 different ways, depending on the thought form class chosen (CPRT) and the aspect within it that attention is presently focused on.
+Here as above, a good way to read the table as a living entity is to see it as a map for thinking about a subject matter X in 28 different ways, depending on the thought form class chosen (CPRT) and the aspect within it that attention is presently focused on.
 As said above, the table is also a map for listening and for inferring thought forms appearing in texts (Frischherz 2013 a/b).